 A personal interest in zarzuela and Spanish art song led to Ms. DeStefano’s European debut as part of the 2007 International Festival of Interpretation of Spanish Song in Granada, Spain, as well as a featured performance in the Spanish art song concert series for the 2008 Mannes Summer Institute in New York City.
 Her appearances with the Grammy®-nominated early music ensemble, El Mundo for the San Diego Early Music Society and the Da Camera Society received critical acclaim.
 Ms. DeStefano’s portrayal of the gypsy, Maria, in La Alegria de la Huerta at the Jarvis Zarzuela Festival (available on DVD) was hailed as the "pick of the Chueca" by Zarzuela.net.
 Most recently, she was featured with the Los Angeles Guitar Quartet and LA Flamenco in performances of Manuel de Falla’s Siete Canciones Populares and El amor brujo.

-Ms. DeStefano graduated with honors from the University of Southern California’s Thornton School of Music, earning a Doctorate of Musical Arts in Performance.
+Ms. DeStefano graduated with honors from the University of Southern California’s Thornton School of Music, earning a Doctor of Musical Arts in Performance.
 A passionate teacher, she has taught voice for more than two decades at collegiate and community music schools including USC Thornton School of Music, UC Santa Cruz, the University of San Diego, and Grossmont College, as well as her own private voice studio.
-She is currently on the voice faculty at Santa Monica College as well as Chapman University.
+She is currently on the voice faculty at Santa Monica College and Chapman University.